magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/runtime/index.md

 A PWA Studio storefront application communicates with Magento using its external API.
 Those external API services communicate with Magento's interal service modules and returns any results through that same external API.

-**GraphQL** is the main service to use for client data and store behavior.
+**GraphQL** is the preferred API to use for client data and store behavior.
-GraphQL coverage increases with every Magento release, but until full coverage is complete, developers can use the **REST** service to fill in these coverage gaps.
+GraphQL API coverage increases with every Magento release, but until full coverage is complete, developers can use the **REST API** to fill in existing coverage gaps.

-To make secure, admin-authorized calls, configure the storefront's [UPWARD][] server to make the request using REST/RPC.
+To make secure, admin-authorized calls, configure the storefront's [UPWARD][] server to make the request using REST or RPC.

 Use **HTTPS** when passing requests through the UPWARD server to static and media resources in Magento.